MohdFaisalBidda/OneDot/docs/CLOUDFLARE_R2_SETUP.md

 - Check that your API token has the correct permissions (Read & Write)
 - Verify your bucket name is correct

-### Files upload but can't be accessed
+### Files upload but can't be accessed (Authorization Error)
-- Check your R2 bucket's public access settings
+- **Enable public access on your R2 bucket:**
+  1. Go to Cloudflare Dashboard → R2 → Your Bucket
+  2. Click on "Settings" tab
+  3. Scroll to "Public Access" section
+  4. Click "Allow Access" button
+  5. Copy the Public Bucket URL (e.g., `https://pub-xxxxxxxxxxxxx.r2.dev`)
+  6. Add this URL to your `.env.local` as `CLOUDFLARE_R2_PUBLIC_URL`
+  7. Restart your development server
+- **Alternative: Use a custom domain:**
+  1. Go to your bucket's "Custom Domains" section
+  2. Click "Connect Domain" and follow the setup
+  3. Use your custom domain as `CLOUDFLARE_R2_PUBLIC_URL`
-- Configure a custom domain for public access or use signed URLs
+- **Important:** Without public access enabled, files can only be accessed via presigned URLs